cabal-club/cable/wire.md

     1. A limited mitigation could involve a user posting a new, hypothetical `post/tombstone` type post that informs other peers that this identity has been compromised, and that it should no longer be trusted as legitimate henceforth.

 #### 7.2.1.5 Message Omission
 1. While a machine can not issue a `post/delete` to erase another user's posts, they could choose to omit post hashes from responses to requests made to them by others.
-This attack is only viable if the machine is a client's only means of accessing certain data (e.g. the client was unable to directly connect to any non-attacker machines).
-Once that client connects to other, non-malicious machines, they will be able to "fill the gaps" of missing data within the time window & channels in which they are interested.
+This attack is only viable if the machine is a host's only means of accessing certain data (e.g. the host was unable to directly connect to any non-attacker machines).
+Once that host connects to other, non-malicious machines, they will be able to "fill the gaps" of missing data within the time window & channels in which they are interested.

 #### 7.2.1.6 Attacker Expulsion
 1. An attacker causing problems by means of spoofing, denial of service, passive listening, or inappropriate use cannot, as per the current protocol design, be expelled from the cabal group chat.
 Legitimate users have no means of recourse beyond starting a new cabal and not inviting the attacker.